ascarter/ascarter.github.io/_posts/2011-08-03-cascadia-ruby-conference-2011.markdown

 Last week I attended the [Cascadia Ruby 2011][cascadia] conference in Seattle.
 This event seems to be part of a growing trend of regional conferences.
 It's great to go to a conference like this without the time and expense of traveling.

 I enjoyed the conference very much.
 As always, some sessions were much better than others.
 Overall, the quality was high and the enthusiasm for the event was great.
-I'm not doing as much Ruby and Rails at work as I'd like (too much Python lately).
+I'm not doing as much Ruby or Rails at work as I'd like (too much Python lately).
 Part of my motivation was to keep plugged into the Ruby community since that's where I want to be and what I want to work with.

 I was a little surprised at how many talks were not particularly technical.
 Frankly, it was a little uncomfortable how personal some of the stories were.
 If anything, it seems to point to some issues for developers overall that aren't being discussed.
 There were some lessons to learn but I wasn't in that mode and I think the impact of those presentations was a little lost on me.